edgedb/edgedb/docs/ui/ui_repl.rst

           user-defined type called a Booking Log Entry is displayed.
     :width: 100%

-The REPL used in the EdgeDB UI is largely the same as the CLI REPL, so most of the commands :ref:`here <ref_cheatsheet_repl>` will pertain to the UI REPL as well.
+The REPL available in the EdgeDB UI is largely the same as the CLI REPL, so most of the :ref:`CLI REPL commands <ref_cheatsheet_repl>` will pertain to the UI REPL as well.

 Some behavior differs from that of the CLI REPL: